Table Of Contents

 Amazon EMR Cons:

-How to Really Understand Amazon EMR Costs
+How To Really Understand Amazon EMR Costs

 This is only just the tip of the iceberg.
-To get the most out of EMR, you’ll likely need to employ a host of other AWS tools such as CloudWatch and S3 (for logs).
+To get the most out of EMR, you’ll likely need to employ a host of other AWS tools, such as CloudWatch and S3 (for logs).
 Tracking and managing these costs can be quite daunting.
 It’s different when you use ClouZero.

 How CloudZero Can Help You

 With CloudZero, however, you gain complete insight into your AWS cloud spend.
 CloudZero’s cost intelligence platform maps costs to your products, features, services, dev teams, and more.
-For example, you’ll see your cost per individual customer, per product feature, per service, per environment and more.
+For example, you’ll see your cost per individual customer, per product feature, per service, per environment, and more.

 CloudZero also automatically detects cost issues in real time.
 You’ll then receive context-rich alerts via Slack so you can stop the bleeding before it runs for days or weeks.
 This ensures you catch potential overspending before it hurts your COGS and margins.